-In a paper I’m currently preparing, I need to display the ocean’s near-surface temperature structure on three different days together with the respective gradients for each.
+I’m currently preparing now published, I need to display the ocean’s near-surface temperature structure on three different days together with the respective gradients for each.
 This requires 3 × 2 = 6 different colourmaps.
 (The ranges differ between the three days, so I can’t use the same colourmap twice.)
 However, I want it to be clear that among the six panels, there are only two quantities: temperature and temperature gradient.
 To achieve this, I use hot colours (reds and oranges) for the temperature and cool colours (blues and greens) for the temperature gradient:

 Brewer et al. (2004) note that their catalog of schemes should be used flexibly.
 Part of a scheme may be omitted, and schemes may be combined to build customized schemes.
 This is what I did in the figure above.
 Although ColorBrewer has three hot monochromatic colourmaps (simply named Reds, Purples, and Oranges), it has only two cool ones (Blues and Greens).
 Consequently, I created a third cool map by averaging the Blues and Greens.
 (And for good measure I actually did the same with Reds and Oranges, rather than using Purples).